 Not fully is the short answer.

-Most of us, myself included have long heard the urban myth than cooking removes the alcohol.
+Most of us, myself included have long heard the urban myth that cooking removes alcohol.
 Most people have never questioned that either.

-Back in the ’90s, the US Department of Agriculture’s conducted a study titled “Alcohol retention in food preparation”.
+Back in the ’90s, the Nutrient Data Lab, which is part of the U.S. Department of Agriculture conducted a study titled “Alcohol retention in food preparation”.

 In that study, they used 6 different recipes and cooking methods to test the theory.
 As you can see in their chart, some recipes like pot roast only had 4-6% of the alcohol left when serving.

 But a Grand Marnier sauce, by comparison, which had the alcohol added to the sauce mix at 195° degrees, retained up to 85% of the alcohol; not what you want for your toddler!

 So how much alcohol remains?
 Check out their handy chart.

 So what accounts for the differences in alcohol retention?

 The study found that the type of heat used made all the difference.
 Simmering seemed to produce the best results.

 So if you’re making a fancy dinner with a wine reduction sauce that has been simmered for hours, you’re likely going to be just fine.